techidaily/site-phone-solutions/source/_posts/in-2024-the-best-8-vpn-hardware-devices-reviewed-on-xiaomi-13t-pro-drfone-by-drfone-virtual-android.md

 ![vpn hardware device - Zyxel Next Generation VPN Firewall](https://images.wondershare.com/drfone/2023/virtuallocation/hardware-2.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/n-66V-LRK3Y?si=fNeB2pXCePeQli6E&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 3\.
 GL.iNet GL-AR150 Mini Travel Router & VPN

 If you are looking for an affordable hardware VPN for home use, then you should check this portable VPN router by GL.iNet.
 Since it is lightweight and portable, you can carry it anywhere and use it as per your needs.